-Way More Israel participants live in apartments in Jerusalem’s Old city, with approximately 6 people living in one apartment.
-Rooms are shared; a private room may be an option at an additional expense.
+Way More Israel participants live in dorms in Jerusalem’s Old city, with approximately 2-4 people living in one room.

 The apartments are fully furnished with beds, table and chairs, heat/air-conditioning, washing machine, wifi and basic kitchen appliances.
 Blankets, pillows, linen and towels are provided by Way More Israel.